 To start the DiskPart command interpreter, at the command prompt type:

-Membership in the local Administrators group, or equivalent, is the minimum required to run DiskPart.
+You must be in your local Administrators group, or a group with similar permissions, to run DiskPart.

 You can run the following commands in the Diskpart command interpreter:

 |Active||Marks the disk's partition with focus, as active.|

 |Add||Mirrors the simple volume with focus to the specified disk.|

 |Assign||Assigns a drive letter or mount point to the volume with focus.|

 |Attach vdisk||Attaches (sometimes called mounts or surfaces) a virtual hard disk (VHD) so that it appears on the host computer as a local hard disk drive.|

 |Attributes||Displays, sets, or clears the attributes of a disk or volume.|